gruntjs/grunt-docs/Creating-plugins.md

 The "grunt-contrib" namespace is reserved for tasks maintained by the grunt team, please name your task something appropriate that avoids that naming scheme.

+### Debugging
+Grunt hides error stack traces by default, but they can be enabled for easier task debugging with the `--stack` option.
+If you want grunt to always log stack traces on errors, create an alias in your shell.
+Eg, in bash, you could do `alias grunt='grunt --stack'`.

 ### Storing task files

 Only store data files in a .grunt/[npm-module-name]/ directory at the project's root and clean up after yourself when appropriate.
 This is not a solution for temporary scratch files, use one of the common npm modules (eg [temporary](https://npmjs.org/package/temporary), [tmp](https://npmjs.org/package/tmp)) that take advantage of the OS level temporary directories for that case.